Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 ## What is BEM?

 In BEM naming convention, you **only use classes** in your stylesheets.
 There are three kinds of classes at your disposal: Blocks, Elements, and Modifiers.

 A **Block** is a basic class that represents a logical area of your app's UI (*a menu, login form, a search form*).

 An **Element** is a smaller fragment of a Block that performs a particular function (*a link in the menu, a password input in the login form, a search icon*).
+The Element part of a class starts after `__`.

 A **Modifier** is a variation of a Block or of an Element (*an expanded menu, an active menu item, a password input with an invalid value, a disabled search button*).
+The Modifier part of a class starts after `--`.

 Possible combinations of Blocks, Elements and Modifiers are the following: